What: Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) (see 3.2 a)

 Do employee-presenters need to complete a disclosure form, and does the provider have to disclose to participants that the presenter received a stipend?

 All planners and presenters, even if they are employees, must go through the disclosure process (filing out a form, CEA reviewing, and resolving conflicts, etc.).
 Presenter disclosure information must be made prior to the course and at the course.
-As part of the presenter's disclosure, he or she would disclose receipt of financial compensation for the preparation and presentation of the course and from whom.
+As part of the presenter's disclosure, they would disclose receipt of financial compensation for the preparation and presentation of the course and from whom.
 They should also disclose any other financial or nonfinancial information relevant to the course content

 Is failure to return or provide disclosure information the same as refusal to disclose?